Enterprise Edition only

 - to import schedulations.

-Once the import is started, the GUI leads the user to finalize the import procedure.
+Once the import is started, the GUI leads the user to finalise the import procedure.
 In particular, the user is asked to map data sources correctly (Figure below).

 The process ends successfully when the wizard shows up as following.